Ledz96/limonADA/index.md

 Here $y$ represents whether or not a country was at war in a given year (`war` variable). $treat$ and $\neg treat$ indicate whether the country-year pair belongs to the treatment or control group.
 The ATE represents the average difference in outcome for all paired elements.
 If the treatment (`oil`/`fuelexp > 33`) causes war, then the ATE will be closer to 1.
 If it doesn't it will be closer to zero.

-We also performed a similar analysis on a new derived variable `intense_war`, which indicates whether or not a war caused more than 1000 deaths.
-This is to see if the presence of oil might make a country more likely to be involved in an intense war.
+As the original dataset considers almost all kind of conflicts as war (for example, U.S. is considered to be at war in its country for several years after 2001, because of the conflict with Al-Quaeda), we decided to perform a similar analysis on a new derived variable `intense_war`, being `1` for wars that caused more than 1000 deaths in the specific year.
+This aims at verifying whether the presence of oil better correlates to the presence of more serious wars.

 <!--TODO: bar plot instead of this table?-->
 _ATE results after propensity score matching.
 Confidence intervals were calculated with bootstrap sampling_